surajit883/farm-boundary-detection-sentinel2/README.md

 This project uses the U-Net architecture for semantic segmentation of farm boundaries.
 U-Net is a convolutional network designed for fast and precise segmentation, especially in cases where the dataset is small.
 Input: Sentinel-2 imagery with vegetation information.
 Output: Farm boundary mask.
 ## U-Net Model
 The U-Net model is defined in unet_v2.py.
 It consists of an encoder-decoder architecture with skip connections, making it suitable for image segmentation tasks.

+## Model Architecture
+This project uses the U-Net architecture for semantic segmentation of farm boundaries.
+U-Net is a convolutional network designed for fast and precise segmentation, especially in cases where the dataset is small.

+## Input: Sentinel-2 imagery with vegetation information(blue,green,red,nir).
+Output: Farm boundary mask.

+## U-Net Model
+The U-Net model is defined in unet_v2.py.
+It consists of an encoder-decoder architecture with skip connections, making it suitable for image segmentation tasks.